ZhengmzLab/ScSmOP/README.md

 ### Do not have conda in computer

-For users who are not familiar with linux operate system or conda, we prepared one-click `local_install_ScSmOP_dependencies.sh` to install ScSmOP:
+For users who are not familiar with linux operate system or conda, we prepared one-click `local_install_ScSmOP_dependencies_install_conda_for_you.sh` to install ScSmOP:

 ```
     :~$ bash local_install_ScSmOP_dependencies_install_conda_for_you.sh